aeden/eventbus/README.markdown

 The sample front end is HTML and JavaScript, however native clients could also be used.

 The system relies solely on events as the mechanism for dealing with input and output.
 For example, a form is filled in an the submit button is pressed.
 This results in an event.
 Events are sent to local listeners to update the UI as well as to a remote event bus for any additional processing.
-When a listener on the remote event bus handles the event it will fire a new event, directed towards the client's event bus (via websockets) where a listener handles the event and updates the UI.
+When a listener on the remote event bus handles the event it will fire a new event, directed towards the client's event bus (via WebSockets) where a listener handles the event and updates the UI.
 Browser UI events are translated from the UI event (i.e. button clicked) to an event that is domain-specific (for example "check-domain-availability").

 ## Backend